flintrocks/flint/docs/language_guide.md

 ### Structs as function arguments
 Structs can be passed _by reference_ using the *inout* keyword.
 The struct is then treated as an implicit reference to the value in the caller.

 Passing structs by value (copying the struct into storage or memory) is a planned feature.
+(See https://github.com/flintlang/flint/issues/133)

 ```
 func foo() {